64th Scripps National Spelling Bee

-There were 227 spellers this year, 113 girls and 114 boys, from age 10–15.
+There were 227 spellers, 113 girls and 114 boys, from age 10-15.
 Six were appearing for at third time, and 35 were appearing for a second time.
+Also competing was eighth-grader Dan Feyer from San Francisco, California, who went on to a prolific career as a crossword puzzle solver and editor, winning the American Crossword Puzzle Tournament a record nine times between 2010 and 2023.

 The first place prize (in addition to non-cash prizes) was $5,000.
 Second place received $4,000.

-As of 2016, Lagatta has been the only bee winner from Wisconsin.
+As of 2026, Lagatta is the only Bee winner from Wisconsin.